 Branch versioned data

-You can publish feature services that reference branch versioned data from a 10.6 or later release enterprise geodatabase.
+You can publish feature services that reference data that is registered for branch versioning in a 10.6 or later release enterprise geodatabase.
 You can take data offline for editing and synchronize the changes with the enterprise geodatabase through the feature service.

 When publishing data, make sure the data was added to the map using a branch version connection to your enterprise geodatabase and that all data in the map is branch versioned.

-When using branch versioned data in an offline workflow, you must be connected to the Default version.
-Offline data is created using a simple model so when working with a utility network, only the related network feature classes are included in the offline geodatabase.
-The utility network dataset is not included in the offline data.
+By default, offline data is created using a simple model.
+For example, when working with a utility network or parcel fabric, only the related feature classes are included in the offline geodatabase.
+The utility network dataset and the parcel fabric are not included in the offline data.

-When you edit and sync your utility network data, dirty areas are created on the service, which you need to validate from ArcGIS Pro.
+When you edit and sync your utility network data, dirty areas are created on the service.
+You need to validate these areas from ArcGIS Pro.

 The Global IDs you add to the datasets you take offline cannot be based on a custom field; they must explicitly use the Global ID field created by ArcGIS.
 To add Global IDs to your data, use the Add Global IDs geoprocessing tool or the Add Global ID command found on the feature class, feature dataset, and table context menus in the Catalog tree.